ericarlier/shoe-store-michelin/lab1.md

 [9.
 Flink Jobs](lab1.md#9-flink-jobs)

 ## 1. Verify Confluent Cloud Resources
-Let's verify if all resources were created correctly and we can start using them.
+Let's verify all resources which were created for you before you start using them.

+Login to [Confluent Cloud](https://confluent.cloud) with the username and password communicated to you prior to the workshop.

+You also received a "Team Name" prior to the workshop. **This "Team Name" is important** and it will referred later in this doc as **`<team_name>`**

+You only have access to one environment named `michelin_flink_handson_terraform`

+Navigate into this environment

 ### Kafka Topics
+Navigate into the `michelin_cc_handson_cluster` kafka cluster

-Check if the following topics exist in your Kafka cluster:
+Check the following topics in the Kafka cluster:
  * shoe_products (for product data aka Product Catalog),
  * shoe_customers (for customer data aka Customer CRM),
  * shoe_orders (for realtime order transactions aka Billing System).

 ### Schemas in Schema Registry
-Check if the following Avro schemas exist in your Schema Registry:
+Check the following Avro schemas in your Schema Registry:
  * shoe_products-value,
  * shoe_customers-value,
  * shoe_orders-value.